ejh243/BrainFANS/documentation/docs/Developer-information/Code-review/Conducting-a-code-review.md

 When another contributor creates a pull request they will assign others to review their commits.
 This is a required step in the contribution process and new feature branches cannot be merged without an approved code review.
 If you have not conducted a code review (or submitted a pull request) before, this page will help get you up to speed.

-:::info[Good headspace]
+:::warning[Good headspace]
 If you, the reviewer, are having a rough day (or simply have a lot of other work to do).
 We recommend you do not conduct a code review whilst in this headspace.
 Submitting a pull request can be a scary prospect for developers (especially newer developers).
-A bad mood will be reflected in your review and is likely to discourage future contributions, a lack of contributions will lead to a lack of codebase improvements.
-A late code review is better than an overly negative one.
+A bad mood will be reflected in your review and is likely to discourage future contributions, a lack of contributions will lead to a lack of codebase improvements. **A late code review is better than an overly negative one.**
 :::

 ## Starting the code review